 Deacon Alfred Carter guided the church for almost two years as the church searched for a new pastor.
 Deacon David Bingham served as Pulpit Committee Chairman.
 After two rounds of candidates and two rounds of voting, the Lord answered the prayers of the congregation on May 11, 2010.
 With a unanimous recommendation from the Pulpit Committee and a near unanimous vote of the church, Doctor Joseph Ellis Woods became the seventh pastor.

 Dr. Woods is an extremely motivated, and exceptionally dedicated, visionary leader.
 Saint Phillips is experiencing a level of administration and organization never realized in its past.
 We are now known as “A Bridge to Cross You Over”.
 Hundreds have united with the church under his leadership, and the church became debt free in his first two years as pastor.
-In addition, within just six years, extensive renovations have been done to the church, the church house has been gutted and redone, technology has advanced, and many new ministries have been formed.
-The church’s witness and presence in the community have increased.
+In addition, extensive renovations have been done to the church, the church house has been gutted and redone to become an annex, technology has advanced, many new ministries have been established, women have been elevated in leadership, and the church continues to be a beacon of light to the community.
 The finances of the church and Bible Study attendance have grown.
 An additional 501(c) (3) organization is being incorporated, and plans are in the works for future expansion.
 The first ministry he organized was the leadership of Pastor Woods was the Seasoned Saints Ministry for members sixty and over, and he later formed the Joshua Generation to focus on the population under age 35 and the Brothers on the Bridge to minister to the men.